LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 By default if you write lists they are treated as code.
 To create a data you need quotations.

 ### Base Quote
-To create basic quoation you use single quote character:
+To create basic quotation you use single quote character:

 ```scheme
 '(1 2 3 4)